KudoAI/chatgpt.js/docs/USERGUIDE.md

 `options` (optional): An object with the following properties:

 - `personasURL`: A string being the URL to fetch the personas data from.
-Defaults to `chatgpt.endpoints.aipersonas`.
+Defaults to `chatgpt.endpoints.kudoai.personas`.
 - `verbose`: A boolean that logs which persona is being loaded when `true`.
 Defaults to `false`.

 Example: